A Complete Garage Door Material Guide

 Garage Door Material Types

-One of the most significant drawbacks of both insulated and non-insulated steel is that it can corrode and rust easily, especially in climates that experience heavy rain and snowfall.
+One of the most significant drawbacks of both insulated and uninsulated steel is that it can corrode and rust easily, especially in climates that experience heavy rain and snowfall.
+Clopay® has a range of steel garage doors to choose from, such as the Modern Steel™ and Classic™ Steel designs, with doors that feature a tough, layered coating system for added protection.

 Here are some steel garage door pros: